Shahied Wagid Hosain: Career

 Mohamed Shahied Wagid Hosain was born in Magenta, Koewarasan, Suriname on 9 January 1962.
 When he was 10 years old, his family moved to Utrecht in the Netherlands; they moved again two years later to The Hague.
 Many members of his family were musicians: his father Josief and uncle Poeti would sing Bollywood songs and Baithak Gana.

 In 1977, his uncle Hafizkhan formed a band called Mastana with six other musicians (four from the Wagid Hosain family) to perform at functions.
 Hafizkhan then recruited Wagid Hosain as drummer although Wagid Hosain had never played before.
 After a few lessons and intensive practice, Wagid Hosain caught up and began improvising his own drum patterns.
 Mastana performed instrumental covers of Bollywood songs, especially those sung by Mohammed Rafi, Mukesh, Talat Mahmood, and Kishore Kumar.
 They occasionally performed with singers.
 On some nights, when the band had finished their program, Wagid Hosain had his first opportunities to sing; he would choose famous songs of Rafi such as "Suhani Raat Dhal Chuki" (from the film Dulari), "Chaudhvin Ka Chand" (from the film of the same name) and "Mujhe Pyar Ki Zindagi Denewale" (from the film Pyaar Ka Saagar).
-These performances were popular with audiences; although his uncle and fellow bandmates also liked his singing, they stayed with their instrumental repertory.
+These performances were popular with audiences; although his uncle and bandmates also liked his singing, they stayed with their instrumental repertory.

 In 1984, Mastana embarked on a seven-performance tour in Suriname organised by Surinamese impresario Dinesh Malhoe.
 All the concerts were sold out.
 Although Wagid Hosain felt the pre-tour practices were grueling, his singing was well-received by the audiences in Suriname.
 In 1986, Mastana toured Suriname again, this time accompanied by Saeed Rafi (one of Mohammed's sons).
 Saeed was particularly impressed by Wagid Hosain's performance of the Mohammed Rafi song "Mera To Jo Bhi Kadam Hai" (from the film Dosti).